kju-org/kju-org.github.io/API.md

-# kju API
+# KJU

-kju is an open communication platform that works on a simple `request <-> response` pattern.
+kju is a serverless, open communication platform that works on a simple `request <-> response` pattern.
+The KJU Cloud service is based on the open source kju framework.
+If you'd like to run it on your system, consider installing the framework on premise.

+# Fundamentals

 * Any participator can create a request with a number of predefined responses.
 * Any participator can redeem a response for a given request

-# Basics

-...

-# Tokens

-Being an open and simple platform, kju doesn't require a registration or login.
-You will, however need tokens for working with the API.

-There are different types of tokens:

-* ***create token***  for creating messages
-* ***read token*** for reading particular messages (each token is valid for a specific message)
-* ***redeem token*** for redeeming responses for a given message
-* ***seeResponses token*** for viewing the responses for a given message

->  When creating a message, the tokens will be generated and returned!

 # API

-kju is consumed via a REST API and offers the following endpoints:

-* `POST /creationToken`
-* `POST /message`
-* `GET /message/:messageId`
-* `GET /message/:messageId/response/:responseId`
-* `GET /message/:messageId/responses`

-## (Browser API)

-The following two API Endpoints can also be opened int he browser. kju will then render them with a tiny UI.

-* `/message/:messageId`

-* `/message/:messageId/responses`
+> 👍 For easy adoption and embedding into any system, kju works on some simple but versatile concepts.
+There are only a small number of API endpoints that do the job.

+> 🔑 For <u>Authentication</u>, kju doesn't rely on annoying registration and login procedures.
+Instead, a token-based authentification methodology is used.
+In order to create messages, one must create a token (one-time) first.
+This token can then be used to create messages.
+Tokens for viewing and redeeming responses are bound to specific messages and will be generated and returned when a message is created.